 - Robert Half: 80% of hiring managers agree that receiving thank-you emails after an interview is helpful in the hiring process.

 This means that 31% of qualified candidates didn't send any type of follow-up email after their interview.

 It takes about 5-minutes to complete this note.
 It's clear job seekers should spend a few minutes to send one once the interview is complete.

 When to send your thank-you email/thank you letter

-It's best to send your thank-you email within the first 24 hours of your interview being complete.
+It's best to send your thank-you email message within the first 24 hours of your first interview being complete.
 Even if that means you took your interview on a Friday.

 Presume the interview took place at 3 pm on a Friday.
 Send an interview thank you note immediately after the interview.

 The hiring manager might have more interviews to perform.
 Regardless, they'll see your email and it can help to show enthusiasm and excitement for the job opportunity.

 How to Write a Short Thank You Email After an Interview

 Here's how to write an effective and short interview thank-you note.